Offers contained within this article maybe expired.

 If you have already added your eligible card, then all you have to do is claim your complimentary Uber Eats Pass within the app and confirm your enrollment.

 You will see a tab for Eats Pass in the bottom right corner of the app and once you click on that you will see a call to action button that says “Start Eats Pass.”
-Simply click on that to enroll.
+Simply tap on that to enroll.

 If your card has been added you should see a slide up window that indicates when your billing will begin and that you qualify for 12 months free.
+Remember that this will auto renew when your 12 months are up.

 Other Uber benefits